 Because many patients fear the discomfort of traditional gum disease treatment, finding a solution to making gum care more appealing is an important advance for dentistry.
 Dr. Jesus Medina, DDS, recently announced a new gum disease care and treatment option to his patients, offering the revolutionary laser dentistry.

 Laser dentistry procedure eliminates the need to cut the gums, using a fine laser to remove infection instead.
 And, it stimulates the growth of new, healthy tissue and speeds the recovery process.
 The procedure is far less painful than traditional gum disease treatment, so it does not require anesthesia or shots.
-Read more about this groundbreaking new treatment in our recent press release.

 Dr. Medina is eager to get the word out so that patients who are putting off treatment for their gum disease due to anxiety over pain and healing time know that there is a more gentle and effective option for gum disease care and treatment.
 Call or contact our office today for more information or to get started on taking good care of your oral health today.